Heapy/awesome-kotlin/README.md

 * [pm-dev/kotlin-gremlin-ogm](https://github.com/pm-dev/awesome-kotlin) - Kotlin-gremlin-ogm is a type-safe object/graph mapping library for Gremlin enabled graph databases.
 * [fluidsonic/fluid-mongo](https://github.com/fluidsonic/fluid-mongo) - Coroutine support for MongoDB built on top of the official MongoDB Asynchronous Java Driver.
 * [jasync-sql/jasync-sql](https://github.com/jasync-sql/jasync-sql) - Kotlin port of mauricio's async driver for postgres/mysql.
+* [vincentlauvlwj/Ktorm](https://github.com/vincentlauvlwj/Ktorm) - A lightweight and efficient ORM Framework for Kotlin.
+It provides strong typed and flexible SQL DSL and many convenient extension functions to reduce our duplicated effort on database operations.

 ### <a name="libraries-frameworks-tools"></a>Tools <sup>[Back ⇈](#libraries-frameworks-tools-subcategory)</sup>
 * [SonarSource/sonarlint-intellij](https://github.com/SonarSource/sonarlint-intellij) - An IDE extension that helps you detect and fix quality issues as you write code.